Pyramidobela quinquecristata

-Pyramidobela quinquecristata is a moth in the family Oecophoridae.
+Pyramidobela quinquecristata is a species of moth in the family Oecophoridae.
 It is found in the mountains around the margins of the Great Basin in North America.

+Description

 The length of the forewings is 8.2–9.2 mm.
 The ground color of the forewings is dark brown, longitudinally streaked with blackish and ochreous, varying in density and ill-defined except on the veins in the terminal area.
 The ground color of the hindwings is pale gray-brown, but slightly darker toward the apex.
 Adults are on wing in June (in British Columbia) and from August to early September (in California).

+Ecology

 The larvae have been recorded feeding on Penstemon species, including Penstemon confertus and Penstemon deustus.